 The macropod levy was first introduced 1 January 2004.
 Macropods that have been killed in their habitat by a shot from a firearm and are processed for human or animal consumption will attract the macropod levy.
-The National Residue Survey (NRS) and the Rural Industries Research and Development Corporation are responsible for the expenditure of the macropod levy.
+The National Residue Survey (NRS) and the Rural Industries Research and Development Corporation, now trading as AgriFutures Australia, are responsible for the expenditure of the macropod levy.

 Macropod levy rates

 The macropod levy comprises NRS testing and research and development (R&D), as shown in the table below:

 |Kangaroos - for human consumption||3 cents per carcase||4 cents per carcase||

 |Other macropods - not for human consumption||$0.00||4 cents per carcase||

 |All macropods - for animal consumption||$0.00||3 cents per carcase||

 3 cents per carcase|